DeWine sets coronavirus goal for lifting of health orders

 DeWine called masks a “battle-tested” tool proven to work.

+The goal set by DeWine still amounts to a “moderate to high incidence,” said Tara Smith, a Kent State epidemiologist.
+Removing health restrictions if that goal is reached quickly could still mean many essential workers remain unvaccinated and at risk, especially as virus variants circle in the state, she said.
+Better to continue the mask mandate regardless, Smith said.

+“We could be nearing an endgame here as far as the worst of the pandemic, but we need to hold steady,” she said Thursday.
+“If we move backwards and give the virus more hosts in which to spread and evolve, we could be seeing the spread of these nastier variants, and possibly the emergence of new ones.”

-The announcement came a week after the governor announced expanded attendance figures for sports and entertainment venues and lifted bans on large gatherings — such as wedding receptions — as long as social distancing and mask wearing continues.
+DeWine's announcement came a week after he announced expanded attendance figures for sports and entertainment venues and lifted bans on large gatherings — such as wedding receptions — as long as social distancing and mask wearing continues.

 It also came two days after Texas announced it was ending its mask mandate.
 Rep. Emilia Sykes of Akron, the top House Democrat, credited DeWine for keeping the mask mandate even as she criticized him for not properly planning for the vaccine rollout.